ThePhD/ThePhD.github.io/_posts/2023-06-07-cuneicode-and-the-future-of-text-in-c.markdown

 First, we are going to thoroughly review why the C API is a failure API, and all the ways it precipitates the failures of the encoding conversions it was meant to cover (including the existing-at-the-time Big5-HKSCS case that it does not support).

 Then, we will discuss the C++-specific APIs that exist outside of the C standard.
-This will include going from `std::wstring_convert`'s deprecated API to the API that sits underneath it to power the string conversions that it provides, `std::codecvt<ExternCharType, InternCharType, StateObject>` and the various derived classes `std::codecvt(_utf8/_utf16/_utf8_utf16)`.
+This will include going beneath `std::wstring_convert`'s deprecated API, to find that powers the string conversions that it used to provide.
+In particular, we will discuss `std::codecvt<ExternCharType, InternCharType, StateObject>` and the various derived classes `std::codecvt(_utf8/_utf16/_utf8_utf16)`.
 We will also talk about how the C API's most pertinent failure leaks into the C++ API, and how that pitfall is the primary reason why Windows, specific IBM platforms, lots of BSD platforms, and more cannot properly support UTF-16 or UTF-32 in its core C or C++ standard library offerings.

-Finally, we will discuss ztd.cuneicode / Cuneicode, a C library for doing encoding conversions that does not make exceedingly poor decisions in its interfaces.
+Finally, we will discuss ztd.cuneicode / cuneicode, a C library for doing encoding conversions that does not make exceedingly poor decisions in its interfaces.